Mauthausen Concentration Camp today

 EXECUTION ROOM had been in operation starting from 1941 to perform individual murders.
 SS guards used to force a prisoner to come close to a particular part of the wall with a tiny hole and another guard shot the poor inmate in the head.
 The SS had also installed a sort of scaffold to execute prisoners of the Mauthausen.

-The GAS CHAMBER of the Mauthausen concentration camp was put in operation in March 1942 and at least 3455 inmates were gassed to death by means of infamous Zyklon B. After the War, neither commandant Ziereis nor SS guards denied the existence of the gas chamber and its main purpose.
+The GAS CHAMBER of the Mauthausen concentration camp was put in operation in March 1942 and at least 3455 inmates were gassed to death by means of the infamous Zyklon B. After the War, neither commandant Ziereis nor SS guards denied the existence of the gas chamber, and its main purpose.
 One step before the entrance give a perspective of another premise where doomed prisoners had to take off their cloth before the execution.
 They were also inspected to find some jewels and in particular golden dental crowns.